MalakSherif2/Students-Performance-Factor/README.md

 The model successfully demonstrates how study time impacts academic performance

-📌 Key Insights
+## 📌 Key Insights

-Increased study hours generally lead to higher exam scores

-Some additional factors (attendance, parental education) may further improve prediction accuracy

-Simple models can perform well for clearly linear relationships

-🚀 Future Improvements

-Train models using multiple features instead of a single variable

-Try advanced models like Random Forest or XGBoost

-Perform feature importance analysis

-Hyperparameter tuning
+Analysis of Hours Studied vs Exam Score shows a positive moderate correlation (r = 0.45), indicating that students who study more hours tend to achieve higher scores.
+However, other factors may also influence performance, as the correlation is not very strong